 - 1. All structures shall comply with certain energy conservation measures (U.S. Department of Energy recommendations).
 These measures include, but are not necessarily limited to, the following: - a.
 The provision of insulation at various locations and at the following recommended resistance factors (R-values).
-Insulation shall be primarily made from recycled glass or newspaper when available. - i.
-Ceilings R-49 or as close as possible to these requirements where sloped ceilings exist. - ii.
-Crawl Spaces (floors or walls) R-19 - iii.
-Band Joists R-19 - b.
-When siding is being replaced and/or interior wall finishes of exterior walls are being replaced on a dwelling, such exterior walls are to be provided with insulation and at the recommended resistance factor (r-value) of R-13, or higher if that is allowed by the stud cavity space.
+Insulation shall be primarily made from recycled glass or newspaper when available. - Ceilings R-49 or as close as possible to these requirements where sloped ceilings exist. - ii.
+Crawl Spaces walls R-19 - iii.
+Band Joists R-19 - iv.
+Floors R-30 - b.
+When siding is being replaced and/or interior wall finishes of exterior walls are being replaced on a dwelling, such exterior walls are to be provided with insulation and at the recommended resistance factor (R-value) of R-13, or higher if that is allowed by the stud cavity space.
 In addition, an air infiltration barrier, such as Tyvek or approved equal, shall be installed on all exterior walls.
-If new walls are being framed and insulated, the minimum R factor is R-19 or R-13 plus R-5 foam.
-The installation of fan-fold foam or foam sheathing may be added to increase household R-ratings. - c.
+If new walls are being f r a m e d and insulated, the minimum R factor is R-20 or R-13 plus R-5 foam. - c.
 The installation of weather stripping at all exterior doors, windows, ground-entry basement doors, etc. is required.
 Doors, when replaced, shall be a metal clad insulated door, thermally broken, (Energy Star rated).
 Storm doors are encouraged, but not required.
 Door jams will be sealed and thresholds will be caulked. - d.
 Provide caulking in new work around exterior doors and windows, at the foundation/sill plate union, and at other air-infiltration areas. - e.
 Windows must be current Energy Star rated for climate (5) or (6) as applicable.
 All storm windows will be removed from heated areas of the home when windows are replaced.
 All rope weight openings will be insulated and all new windows will have the window jamb sealed. - f.
 All heat ducts and hot water or steam heat distribution piping shall be insulated or otherwise protected from heat loss where such ducts or piping runs are located in unheated spaces.
 Similarly, distribution piping for general use hot water shall also be protected from heat loss where such piping is located in unheated spaces.
 All water distribution piping shall be protected from freezing. - g.
 Attic access passage ways (scuttle holes) shall be no less than twenty-two inches (22") by thirty inches (30") or the size of original construction.
 If it is impossible to conform to this standard, the largest attic access hole possible will be installed.
 Scuttle holes shall extend a minimum of fourteen inches (14") above the ceiling.
-Weather stripping shall be installed at the top of this fourteen inch (14") inch scuttle hole extension and shall be covered with three-quarter inch (3/4") plywood or OSB covered by two inch (2"), R-10, foam.
+Weather stripping shall be installed at the top of this fourteen inch (14") inch scuttle hole extension and shall be covered with three-quarter inch (34") plywood or OSB covered by two inch (2"), R-10, foam.
 The gypsum opening on the ceiling will also be weather stripped and covered with four inches (4") of foam.
 Both doors will be made to sit tight against the weather stripping.